The saturation number of $C_6$: Proof of Theorem

-{\bf Acknowledgments.} Lan was partially supported by National Natural Science Foundation of China (No.12001154) and Special Funds for Jointly Building Universities of Tianjin (No.280000307).
-Shi and Zhang were partially supported by the National Natural Science Foundation of China (No.11922112), the Natural Science Foundation of Tianjin (Nos.20JCJQJC00090 and 20JCZDJC00840) and the Fundamental Research Funds for the Central Universities, Nankai University (No.63213037).
+{\bf Acknowledgments.} Lan was partially supported by National Natural Science Foundation of China (No.12001154), Natural Science Foundation of Hebei Province\,(No.A2021202025).
+Shi and Zhang were partially supported by the National Natural Science Foundation of China (No.11922112), the Natural Science Foundation of Tianjin (Nos.20JCJQJC00090 and 20JCZDJC00840), the Fundamental Research Funds for the Central Universities, Nankai University (No.63213037) and the Funds for International Cooperation and Exchange of the National Natural Science Foundation of China\,(12161141006).
 Wang was partially supported by the National Natural Science Foundation of China (No.12071048) and the Science and Technology Commission of Shanghai Municipality (No.18dz2271000).

 \frenchspacing